DisposableCat/devilscreens/README.md

 Requirements
 ------------
+At present:
-At present, a working Python 2.7 environment, PIL, and Pyglet.
+- a working Python 2.7 environment
+- Python Image Library (PIL)
+- Pyglet

 You can get Pyglet from pip install pyglet.

 If you're on Windows, get PIL from here: http://www.lfd.uci.edu/~gohlke/pythonlibs/

-Once you've got that, download the repo and run devilscreens.pyw.
+Once you've got all that, download the repo and run devilscreens.pyw.

 Usage
 ------------